thversfelt/AutoHit/README.md

 # AutoHit
-A simple AutoHotkey script to assist judge work on UHRS .
+A simple AutoHotkey script to assist judge work on UHRS.